mariofabelo/f1-simulation-ml-project/README.md

 ---

 A machine learning project that predicts Formula 1 race results using historical data and free practice session information.
-This project uses Gradient Boosting and Random Forest models to forecast driver finishing positions for upcoming Grand Prix events.
+This project uses Gradient Boosting (R-squared: 0.494) and Random Forest (R-squared: 0.553) models to forecast driver finishing positions for upcoming Grand Prix events.

 ## 🏎️ Project Overview